-First Year: 22 ACT/1100 SAT or higher, or pass the HESI Admissions Assessment (A2) Exam
+First Year: 22 ACT/1100 SAT or higher, or pass the HESI Admissions Assessment (A2) Exam (currently waived)

 How to apply: Begin by submitting the following materials to Culver-Stockton College:

 - C-SC application and BRCN application

 - Official high school transcripts

 - Official ACT or SAT scores

-Once accepted at Culver-Stockton College, BRCN will review your file and grant the top 11 applicants an acceptance.
-Students will take general education courses at Culver-Stockton.
-After successfully completing the freshman year with a cumulative GPA of 2.7 or higher and support course GPA of 2.7 or higher, you will start radiology classes at Blessing-Rieman and clinical experiences at the clinical affiliate sites.

 The Radiologic Science Program is accredited by the Higher Learning Commission and awaiting accreditation with the Joint Review Committee on Education in Radiologic Technology.

 BACHELOR OF SCIENCE IN RADIOLOGIC SCIENCE (124 HOURS)

 Foundation Courses (23 hours)

 COM 115: Fundamentals of Speech (3)

-ENG 101: Composition I (3)

-ENG 202: Composition II (3)
+ENG 101: Composition I (3) ENG 202: Composition II (3)

-EXP 101: Intro to Experiential Learning (3) EXP 301: Problem Based Learning (3)
+EXP 101: Intro to Experiential Learning (3)

+EXP 301: Problem Based Learning (3)

 FYE 100: First-Year Experience (3)

 PED 100: Introduction to Fitness (1)

 REL 1xx: Human Values and Beliefs (3) (Choose from Rel 101, Rel 102, or Rel 103.)

-ACE: Academic and Cultural Events (1)
+ACE: Academic and Cultural Events

 General Education (3 hours)

 Fine Arts (3) - see list of courses under the general education section

 Support Courses (27 hours)

 BIO 210: Human Anatomy and Physiology I (4) BIO 211: Human Anatomy and Physiology II (4)

 BIO 260: Microbiology (4) BIO 310: Pathophysiology (3) MAT 110: College Algebra (3)

 PHI 304: Ethics (3)

 PSY 101: Introductory Psychology (3) PSY 200: Lifespan Development (3)

 PHYSICAL EDUCATION

 STATEMENT OF PHILOSOPHY

 The Bachelor of Science in Physical Education is designed to prepare majors for entry into the professional teaching ranks or allied areas of endeavor requiring knowledge of physical education training.

 PROGRAM GOALS

 - Students will become employed or enrolled in graduate school the first year after graduating from Culver-Stockton College.

 - Students will demonstrate proficiency in the application of content knowledge to stimulate critical thinking and create a positive classroom environment.

 Bachelor of Science with a Major in Physical Education with Certification in Grades K-12 (49 hours) Physical Education majors wishing to be certified to teach in Missouri must have a GPA of 3.00 (or higher) in physical education courses and must satisfy all professional education and certification requirements.
 (See Education requirements.)

 Core Courses (42 hours)

 HSC 175: Care and Prevention of Athletic Injuries (3)

 PED 104: First Aid/CPR (3)

 PED 190: History of Physical Education (3)

 PED 216: Movement Education (3)

 PED 305: Adaptive Physical Education (3)

 PED 311: Measurement for Evaluation in Physical Education (3)

 PED 312: Skill Analysis, Teaching Methods and Techniques, and Practice Organization for Lifetime Recreational Games, Sports, and Dance (3)

 PED 313: Skill Analysis, Teaching Methods and Techniques, and Practice Organization for Team and Individual Sports (3)

 PED 316: Methods of Teaching Physical Education in the Elementary Schools (3)

 PED 318: Physiology of Exercise (3)

 PED 326: Physical Growth and Development (3)

 PED 336: Kinesiology (3)

 PED 412: Psychological and Sociological Aspects of PE and Sport (3)

 PED 421: Instructional Techniques in Physical Education (3)

-Additional Required Courses (7 hours)

-BIO 210: Human Anatomy and Physiology I (4)

-HLT 209: Personal, School, and Community Health (3)

 Additional Required Courses (7 hours)

 BIO 210: Human Anatomy and Physiology I (4)

 HLT 209: Personal, School, and Community Health (3)

 Additional hours required for: